ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 2 -  Display output shall be easy to read and simplistic.

+### Constraint 14 - Shall contain an emergency-stop button
+Experimental Design - When emergency stop button is pressed, the power to the pulse inverter must be cut off.

+Results - Power to the pulse inverter is cut off when the emergency-stop button is pressed.
+The system stops producing gas.

+Conclusion - Constraint was tested and passed.

+### Constraint 15 - Shall shut off if pressure and temperature approach ignition conditions of Brown's gas
+Experimental Design - When the temperature sensor reaches 100 degrees celsius or the pressure sensor reaches 15 psi, power to the pulse inverter is cut off.

+Results - When temperature sensor reaches 100 degrees celsius, power is cut off.
+PRESSURE UNTESTED

+Conclusion - Temperature constraint was tested and passed.
+PRESSURE UNTESTED

+### Constraint 16 - System monitors must be designed with redundancies

+Experimental Design - Relay outputs were separated and tested independently while still connected to the same circuit.

+Results - Every Safety circuit has 2 relays that have their own independent outputs.

+Conclusion - Constraint was tested and passed

+### Constraint 17 - System shall not produce gas unless flame is present

+Experimental Design - The flame sensor that was ordered does not work as expected.
+This constraint could not be tested, so it does not pass.

+Conclusion - This constraint needs work.
+A new sensor has been ordered.
+This constraint will be tested when the new sensor arrives.

 ## Conclusion

 | **Constraint** |     **Constraint Description**                                                                                        | **Constraint Met?** |